danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 1.1 Download PDB List (Manual)

 Manually download two report lists from the PDB website using the following filters:
-- Resolution between 1.5 Å and 2.2 Å
-- With free ligands (non-covalent)
+- Containing free ligands (non-covalent)
-- With experimental data (with electron density maps also deposited)
+- Containing experimental data (with electron density maps also deposited)
 - From X-ray experiments with proteins

 The PDB lists downloaded for LigPCDS were retrieved in July 2019 and are present in the PDB_lists folder, named as: